oMaster120o/SStr/README.md

 ```

 Each of these values cannot be accessed directly to read, write them you need to use a SStrFn **(Safe String Function)**.
-To read any of these valuess you can use the following:
+To read any of these values you can use the following:

 ```c
 SStrFn.get.data(my_sstr);